 If the National Day falls on a weekend, a day off can be taken either a day before or after the weekend.
 If the National Day falls on a Friday, it is observed on the subsequent Saturday.
 If it falls on a Thursday, it is observed on the preceding Wednesday.

 Employees are initially entitled to 21 days’ annual leave, which goes up to 30 days after completing 5 successive years with an employer.
-Employers may specify the dates of employees' leave by work requirements, and they need to notify the employees of the date of leave at least 30 days in advance.
+Employers may specify the dates of employees’ leave by work requirements, and they need to notify the employees about the date of leave at least 30 days in advance.

 Annual leave may be carried forward to the next year, but it cannot be encashed.
 An employer can postpone a worker's leave, but for not more than 90 days prior to the year in which it is due.
 If work conditions require a further extension, the concerned worker must approve in writing.